Azure/app-service-linux-docs/Things_You_Should_Know/Debian_9_End_of_Life.md

 First, validate that the new platform update which contains Debian 11 has reached your site.

-1. In the azure portal, navigate to you app and select SSH
+1. In the azure portal, navigate to your app and select SSH
 1. From the SSH promt validate the platform version using the following command:  `printenv | grep PLATFORM_VERSION`
 1. If the value of `PLATFORM_VERSION` starts with "99" or greater, then your site is on the latest platform update and you can continue to the section below.
 If the value does **not** show "99" or greater, then your site has not yet received the latest platform update--please check again at a later date.